isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-does-dryer-kill-bed-bugs.markdown

 5. Not overloading the dryer.
 6. Clean the lint screen before or after loading each time.
 7. Wipe your dryer's interior (drum) often.
-8. Replace plastic vent with metallic.
-Check up your dryers balance when working.
+8. Replace plastic vent with metallic.Â Check up your dryers balance when working.
 ## **Which are the limitations/challenges of using dryers for killing bed bugs?**
 Killing
 [bed bugs using a dryer](https://pestpolicy.com/how-big-are-bed-bugs/)